Coordination of Benefits

 Conflicting Coordinated Policies

-Sometimes an injured person will be insured under a coordinated no-fault policy and a health insurance policy that also has language that coordinates its coverages with other health and accident coverages, such as no-fault insurance.
+Sometimes an injured person will be insured under a coordinated no-fault policy and a health insurance policy that also has language which coordinates its coverage with other health and accident coverages, such as no-fault insurance.
 When that happens, the two policies are conflicting, with each attempting to make itself secondary to the other coverages.

 However, where the no-fault policy is uncoordinated and the health insurance policy is coordinated, the no-fault policy is primary and the health insurance policy is secondary.
 See Smith v Physicians Health Plan, Inc, 444 Mich 743 (1994).